 How We Help Serve Statutory Demands & Bankruptcy Petitions

-When you’re trying to recover a debt — especially a significant one — the process can feel stressful and uncertain.
-Whether it's unpaid invoices, breached agreements, or overdue loans, there may come a point when formal legal action becomes the only viable route.
-Serving a statutory demand or a bankruptcy petition is a key part of that legal strategy — and one that needs to be executed correctly.
+When you’re trying to recover a debt, especially a significant one, the process can feel stressful and uncertain.
+Whether it is unpaid invoices, breached agreements, or overdue loans, there may come a point where formal legal action becomes the only viable route.
+Serving a statutory demand or a bankruptcy petition is a key part of that legal strategy, and it needs to be executed correctly.

 What Is a Statutory Demand?

 A statutory demand is a formal legal notice used to request repayment of a debt.
-It is most commonly issued under the Insolvency Act 1986 and gives the debtor 21 days to repay the debt, reach a repayment agreement, or apply to have the demand set aside.
+It is most commonly issued under the Insolvency Act 1986 and gives the debtor 21 days to repay, reach a repayment agreement, or apply to set it aside.

-What Happens If a Debtor Wants to Challenge It?
+What If the Debtor Wants to Challenge It?

-The debtor may apply to "set aside" the statutory demand if they believe the debt is disputed or has already been paid.
-In such cases, the matter could be referred to court for a hearing, where a judge will decide whether the claim is valid.
+They may apply to set aside the demand if the debt is disputed or already paid.
+The matter could then be referred to court for a judge to decide.

 When Does Bankruptcy Come Into It?

 If the debtor ignores the statutory demand and owes more than £5,000, the creditor can apply for a bankruptcy petition.
-This is a legal process where a judge may declare the individual bankrupt, allowing their assets to be seized and liquidated to repay creditors.
+This is where a judge may declare the individual bankrupt and their assets may be sold to repay creditors.

 What Is Process Serving and Why Does It Matter?

-Process serving involves the delivery of legal documents in a way that satisfies court requirements.
-If you’re serving a statutory demand or bankruptcy petition, using a qualified process server is the safest route to ensure the job is done properly.
+Process serving is the delivery of legal documents in a way that satisfies court rules.
+If you are serving a statutory demand or bankruptcy petition, using a qualified process server is the safest way to avoid problems.

 Why Use a Private Investigator for Process Serving?

-• Debtor Tracing: If the debtor has moved or gone into hiding, our people tracing service can help track them down.
+• Debtor tracing – if the subject has moved, our people tracing service helps track them down.

 How We Locate Debtors Trying to Avoid Service